ukgovdatascience/databox/README.md

 ## Keep process running while disconnecting from SSH

-Is it possible to keep a process running in the background and being able to disconnect from SSH or from the VPN and resume at anytime.
+It is possible to keep a process running in the background and being able to disconnect from SSH or from the VPN and resume at anytime.

 This is very useful in case we want to run a very long process and we don't want to keep our laptop on or connected all the time.